genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 `SeqAnswers thread`_.

-Action:goes through all reads in a Mapped Reads file, marking as “duplicates” for paired or single reads where the orientation and the 5’ mapping coordinate are the same.
+Action:goes through all reads in a Mapped Reads file, marking as "duplicates" for paired or single reads where the orientation and the 5’ mapping coordinate are the same.

 3’ coordinates are not considered due to two reasons: